jischr/flicks-yums/README.md

 # Flicks and Yums
 **Front-end javascript app that expertly curates recipes to accompany any movie or tv viewing experience**

 People often want to eat food while watching a movie or TV.
 But, there are so many options of recipes to cook.
-Flicks and Yums expertly curates recipes to match any show and, to top it off, gives viewer a preview of the sentiment of the movie/show so they know what to expect.
+Flicks and Yums expertly curates recipes to match any show and, to top it all off, gives viewers a preview of the sentiment of the movie/show so they know what to expect.

 ##

-Note: Due to changing in the API, Flicks and Yums is no longer live.
+Note: Due to changes in the APIs, Flicks and Yums is no longer live.

 Please check out the video walk through below:

 [![Flicks and Yums Video Walkthrough](img/youtube_screenshot.png)](https://youtu.be/_dQe76iECFs)